Trixie Belden Editions

 - Just to confuse everyone, see the information about Dust Jacket Diamond Edition below.

-- The cello series also had a think layer of cellophane.
-On most of the books that have survived, that layer is peeling off.
+- The Cello Series also had a thin layer of cellophane.
+On most surviving books, that layer is peeling off.

 - The edges of the text block (pages the story is written on) are colored.